wash-n-dash/wash-n-dash.github.io/index.md

 ### Milestone 3: Raspberry Pi Appliance Monitor
-This milestone starts on 4/24/18 and ends on 5/4/18
+This milestone starts on 4/24/18 and ended on 5/4/18

-The goals of Milestone 3 include the following:
+The goals of Milestone 3 included the following:
-* Set up authentication using the University of Hawaii test CAS system
+* Edited UI
 * Applying a raspberry pi appliance monitor (using an accelerometer) in order to more accurately reflect the usage of the washing machines/dryers in the laundry room(s)

-Milestone 3 was implemented as [Wash-N-Dash GitHub Milestone M3](https://github.com/wash-n-dash/wash-n-dash/milestone/3) and consisted of # issues.
+Milestone 3 was implemented as [Wash-N-Dash GitHub Milestone M3](https://github.com/wash-n-dash/wash-n-dash/milestone/3) and consisted of 12 issues.
 Progress was managed via the [Wash-N-Dash GitHub Project M3](https://github.com/wash-n-dash/wash-n-dash/projects/3).

 The following additional/edited pages were implemented during M2: